Copyright 2019 Unified Infotech Inc. All rights reserved.

 The guidesheet for developers

-This is highly essential as it defines the color palette, typography, call-to-action buttons, notifications and alerts, icons and possibly every component of a user interface.
-Drafting a UI guide-sheet helps our UI UX developers to work independently thereby reducing, even eradicating follow-ups with designers.
+The next step is setting up the color palette, typography, call-to-action buttons, notifications and alerts, icons and possibly every component of a user interface.
+We draft a customized UI guide-sheet helps our UI UX developers to work independently.
+This, in turn, reduces frequent follow-ups with designers.
+That’s how we carefully design your web and mobile applications.